wix-incubator/rolling-window-throttler-js/README.md

   - max - int, mandatory, number of allowed invocations for a key;
   - durationWindow - mandatory and can be one of:
     - milliseconds usage example: {durationWindow: 1000}
-    - verbal period usage example: {durationWindow: 1m / 1s / '1hr 20mins'}
+    - verbal period usage example: {durationWindow: '1m' / '1s' / '1hr 20mins'}

 ### RollingWindowThrottler.tryAcquire(key): boolean
-Returns true if not trottled for provided key.
+Returns true if not throttled for provided key.

 ## License
 Copyright (c) 2014 Wix.com Ltd. All Rights Reserved.
 Use of this source code is governed by a BSD-style license that can be found in the [LICENSE](LICENSE.md) file in the root of the source tree.